frontenddogma/web-development-glossary/manuscript/p.md

 : A software development tool that uses JavaScript-based plugins to automate routine CSS operations.
 PostCSS was first released in 2013.&nbsp;[†](#w-postcss) ℹ︎&nbsp;[postcss.org](https://postcss.org/)

 Postel’s Law
 : “Be conservative in what you send, be liberal in what you accept.”
-Also known as the Robustness Principle, it’s named after Jon Postel, who wrote in an early specification of TCP that “TCP implementations should follow a general principle of robustness: be conservative in what you do, be liberal in what you accept from others.”&nbsp;[†](#w-postels-law)
+Also known as the Robustness Principle, it’s named after Jon Postel, who wrote in an early specification of TCP that “TCP implementations should follow a general principle of robustness: Be conservative in what you do, be liberal in what you accept from others.”&nbsp;[†](#w-postels-law)

 POUR
 : → Perceivable, Operable, Understandable, and Robust